TensorNetwork/tensornetwork.org/src/reviews_resources.md

    **Notes**: For those with a quantum information background, this is a very friendly and readable introduction to tensor networks and tensor diagram notation.

 ### More Technical Review Articles, Books, etc.

+* **"Density Matrix and Tensor Network Renormalization"**<br/>
+   **Author**: Tao Xiang <br/>
+   **Link**: <a href="https://doi.org/10.1017/9781009398671">Cambridge University Press, ISBN: 9781009398671</a><br/>
+   **Notes**: Renormalization group theory of tensor network states provides a powerful tool for studying quantum many-body problems and a new paradigm for understanding entangled structures of complex systems.
+In recent decades the theory has rapidly evolved into a universal framework and language employed by researchers in fields ranging from condensed matter theory to machine learning.
+This book presents a pedagogical and comprehensive introduction to this field for the first time.
+After an introductory survey on the major advances in tensor network algorithms and their applications, it introduces step-by-step the tensor network representations of quantum states and the tensor-network renormalization group methods developed over the past three decades.
+Basic statistical and condensed matter physics models are used to demonstrate how the tensor network renormalization works.
+An accessible primer for scientists and engineers, this book would also be ideal as a reference text for a graduate course in this area.

 * **"The density-matrix renormalization group in the age of matrix product states"**<br/>
    **Author**: Ulrich Schollwoeck <br/>